JovKun/TOTAL_BS/UPDATES.md

 - Jovian
   - Found out how to reverse the character image on direction change
   - Added running animation when moving
-- Nathan made the ground
+- Nathan made the ground from new ground images
-- Jeremy created objects (classes) for the level platforms.
+- Jeremy created classes for the level platforms and initialized them as objects.

 ### **v.0.13** - May 23, 2023
-- Jovian Improved on the Character Physics
+- Jovian improved the character physics
-- Nathan corrected the offset between characters during the iniatial drop.
+- Nathan corrected the offset between characters during the initial drop.
 - Jeremy switched from return buttons to backspaces for the levels - to return back to the previous menu.

 ### **v0.12** - May 17, 2023